-Not one of them has restored us to health, and that’s because each one is underpinned by profit motives, rather than scientific evidence that manipulating macronutrients, or eating specifically for your blood type, or putting your body into some kind of unnatural state, is a positive or sustainable way to live.
+Food fads, especially on wheat, have not served America well.
+Not one of them has restored us to health, and that’s because each one is underpinned by profit motives, rather than scientific evidence that manipulating macronutrients, eating specifically for your blood type, or putting your body into some kind of unnatural state is a positive way to live.

-Each new diet, or miracle food, or weight-loss pill is potentially a billion-dollar business.
-And as each one dies a natural death, usually when science catches up, and proves it to be bogus, the diet and food industries need to present the next flashy, new fad.
+Each new diet, miracle food, or weight-loss pill is potentially a billion-dollar business.
+But when science catches up, each one dies a natural death.
+It eventually proves itself bogus demanding the diet and food industry to present the next flashy, new fad.

-One thing is clear: tens of millions of people in Southeast Asia, Africa, India, South America, and China are virtually disease-free, unlike Americans, despite eating a lot of grain.
-(Or partly because of it?).
+One thing is clear: Tens of millions of people in Southeast Asia, Africa, India, South America, and China are virtually disease-free, unlike Americans, despite eating a lot of grain.

 Grains and legumes have been foundational for cultures worldwide, since the dawn of time.
 The Bible calls it the “staff of life.”
 King Tut’s tomb was full of wheat for the afterlife.